BunsDev/iMO/README.md

 ## in My Opinion sDAI/cNOTE re-staking
-*please click all links...or you may miss MO🔨Lot of context*

  borrow at [92 LTV](https://twitter.com/QuidMint/status/1788043869113708955)...with shorts *and* liquidation protection...

 There's `deux` and 2 types of `dues`: synthetic `long` or `short`